POST VENASEAL INSTRUCTIONS

 After your Venaseal procedure (adhesive closure of saphenous vein):

-• FOLLOW-UP: Follow-up is around six weeks after the procedure (the last one if you are having more than one procedure day).
-At this visit, you will have a post-procedure ultrasound with either Juli or Devon and then see Dr. Artwohl.
+• FOLLOW-UP: You will be scheduled for follow-up six weeks after the procedure.
+If you have more than one procedure, the appointment will be scheduled six weeks after the final procedure).
+At this visit, you will have a post-procedure ultrasound with Devon and then see Dr. Artwohl.
 This is a no-fee visit.
 You should have received an appointment time, but if you do not have one or need to change it, call the office at 907-222-6240.

-• CALL THE OFFICE (907-222-6240) IMMEDIATELY FOR: Prolonged tenderness, redness or warmth along the treated segment, moderate to severe pain preventing return to normal activities, shortness of breath, swelling in the treated limb, ANY questions or concerns.
+• CALL THE OFFICE (907-222-6240) IMMEDIATELY FOR: Prolonged tenderness, redness, or warmth along the treated segment, moderate to severe pain preventing a return to normal activities, shortness of breath, swelling in the treated limb, ANY questions or concerns.